weaveworks/weave/README.md

 will work.
 And, more interestingly,

     host2# ping 10.0.1.1
-    host2# echo 'Hello, world.' | nc -u 10.0.1.1 4422

-will work too, which is interacting with a container that resides on
+will work too, which is talking to a container that resides on $HOST1.
-$HOST1.

 ### External access